Domains

 Passive: While your Momentum clock is full, add 2 dice to risky Maneuver action rolls.

-Crit Fail: You suffer 1 hard hit and your Momentum clock resets.
+Crit Fail: You suffer 1 hard hit and remove all segments from your Momentum clock.

-Crit Success: Remove all segments from your Momentum clock and deal hard hits to target foe equal to the number of segments removed.
+Crit Success: Remove all segments from your Momentum clock and deal hard hits to one foe in your zone equal to the number of segments removed.

 Everything you've built, released in a single devastating strike.
 Arena veterans call it "cashing out."
 Clean, final, and worth every second of patience that preceded it.